Academics, Classes, Programs, and Career Planning

 Velma Hamilton Middle School has a goal for all of our students to graduate with the skills and abilities to be successful within their college, career, and community.
 This goal was developed with feedback from more than 2500 students, teachers and community members.
 You can see these skills above in what we call the MMSD Graduate Vision.
 Families are key partners in helping students to become college, career, and community ready.

 Thanks for your support in helping your child reach their goals!
-Please do not hesitate to reach out to the following staff members:
+Please do not hesitate to contact Boyd Snyder with questions or support needs: Boyd Snyder: 204-4682 or email@example.com.

 How do I support my student’s College, Career and Community Readiness?